-SQLite script FAQ: How do I read/execute a

-Earlier | SQLite script FAQ: How do I read/execute a "create tables" script from the SQLite command line?
+CREATE TABLES script from the SQLite command line?
 (How do I read or execute commands in a file from the

-Many times when you're working with a database, you'll keep all your "create table" commands in a database script, which you'll then execute from your database server command line prompt.
+CREATE TABLE SQL commands in a database script, which you'll then execute from your database server command line prompt.
 The file of database commands you execute is often referred to as a "script", or in this case, a "SQLite script".

-SQLite is no different, and assuming your create table commands are in a file named create.sql, you can execute your script from the SQLite command line using the
+CREATE TABLE commands are in a file named create.sql, you can execute your script from the SQLite command line using the

 sqlite> .read create.sql